Monthly markets podcast India July 2021

 Thirdly, there is a massive dearth of listed tech stocks in India and that translates into latent demand, providing the stocks with good subscriptions at IPO and thereafter.

 It’s hard to say what the valuation premiums are at various stages, but it is generally found that the more established the company becomes, the more premium there is.
-Usually, at early stages there is skepticism about the idea, so premiums remain on the lower side.
+Usually, at early stages there is scepticism about the idea, so premiums remain on the lower side.
 However, in late-stage investments, pricing becomes a challenge.
 Historically many companies that IPO trade below their listing price within a year.

 Thus, it is key that late-stage investors get pricing right and ensure there is sufficient margin of safety between them and the listing price.